gecio/gecio.github.io/docs/_optimist/guided_tour/step17/index.en.md

 ## The router

-Your network needs a router, so you add a *Router* resource, with the type *`OS::Neutron::Router`.*
+Your network needs a *Router* resource, with the type *`OS::Neutron::Router`.*

-You use your parameter to define the external network it will use:
+With this type it is important to define the external network it will use:

 ```yaml
 heat_template_version: 2014-10-16